Latent protein trees: H1N1/H3N2 viral challenge

 \section{H1N1/H3N2 viral challenge}

-We present now the case study based on the motivating data already described in Section~\ref{sc:data}.
+We present now the case study based on the motivating data already described in Section \ref{scdata}.
 Here we will be using only the set of 4670 annotated IGs for which we have at least 2 IG per protein.
-The model has thus sizes $n=172$, $N_B=3$, $N_F=16$ and $N_P=106$.
-In this case, each observation can be seen as an element of a time series of length 4, $t=\{0,0.2,0.8,1\}$.
+Therefore, for this study we have $n=172$, $N_B=3$, $N_F=16$ and $N_P=106$.
+Additionally, each observation can be seen as an element of a time series of length 4, that is, $t=\{0,0.2,0.8,1\}$.
 If we let latent proteins have Gaussian process priors with squared exponential covariance function and assuming no sample correlation across patients, we can compute the entries of $\bPhi$ from

-where $\ell$ is the inverse length scale, $\sigma^2$ the idiosyncratic noise variance, $\delta_{ij}=1$ only if $i=j$, $c_{ij}=1$ only if $i$ and $j$ are from the same patient, and $d_{ij}=t_i-tj$ is the time difference between pair $\{t_i,t_j\}\in\{0,0.2,0.8,1\}$.
-Hyperparameters $\ell$ and $\sigma^2$ are updated using slice sampling \citep{neal03a}.
-We run the inference procedure for 5000 burn-in iterations followed by 2000 samples to compute summaries.
+where $\ell$ is the inverse length scale, $\sigma^2$ the idiosyncratic noise variance, $\delta_{ij}=1$ only if $i=j$, $c_{ij}=1$ only if samples $i$ and $j$ are from the same patient, and $d_{ij}=t_i-t_j$ is the time difference between pair $\{t_i,t_j\}\in\{0,0.2,0.8,1\}$.
+Hyperparameters $\ell$ and $\sigma^2$ are updated using slice sampling [\citet{neal03a}].
+We ran the inference procedure for 5000 burn-in iterations followed by 2000 samples to compute summaries.
 The whole procedure takes approximately 2.5 hours in a regular desktop machine with 4 cores.
 Mixing was monitored using both exploratory and standard diagnostic tests.
-Table~\ref{tb:hxnx_nf} reports the resulting structural components of the model, namely previously described: number of systematic factors, $N_F$, identity and confusion.
-Besides, we define \emph{stability} as the proportion of IGs having a single value in the label vector $\u$ for at least 60\% of the MCMC samples after the burn-in period.
-We also define {\em unique} as the proportion of latent proteins with distinct labels.
+Table \ref{tbhxnxnf} reports the resulting

+structural components of the model, namely, previously described: number of systematic factors, $N_F$, identity and confusion.
+We define \textit{stability} as the proportion of IGs having a single value in the label vector $\u$ for at least 60\% of the MCMC samples after the burn-in period.
+We also define \textit{unique} as the proportion of latent proteins with distinct labels.